Inheritance Tax & the Residence Nil Rate Band – A Simple Guide! | Curtis Parkinson

 At present every individual in the UK has a limit of £325k before any inheritance tax is payable and married couples or civil partners can effectively double this up to £650k.
 These are known as a person’s “Nil Rate Band” (NRB).

-With the introduction of £100K (RNRB) coming into force from the 6 April 2017, this allowance will apply when a family home is passed on to a direct descendant.
+With the introduction of £100K (RNRB) coming into force from 6 April 2017, this allowance will apply when a family home is passed on to a direct descendant.
 RNRB will increase by £25k each tax year until it has reached £175k in 2020/21.
-From 2021/22, the RNRB will increase in line with Consumer Price Index.
+From 2021/22, the RNRB will increase in line with the Consumer Price Index.

 What are the rates?